shubsengupta/practation/README.md

-# Practation - The best way to practive your presentation
+# Practation - The best way to practice your presentation

 Practation is a smart cue-card that helps you practice, rehearse and present.